ncasuk/decades-rt/README.txt

-docs Documentation written in Sphinx's dialect of reStructured Text. live Python web.py live data system replacement web  skeleton directory structure for live deployment
+docs Documentation written in Sphinx's dialect of reStructured Text. live Python web.py live data system replacement web  skeleton directory structure for live deployment dataformats Contains the formats for the UDP/TCP packets from the various instruments